 |Barfleur: about 2 degrees per second

 |Train||+150 / -150 degrees|

-1) Most ships had hand-worked elevation gear, but the Barbette Mark III mounting on Barfleur had experimental Siemens electric gear which could elevate the guns from minus 7 degrees to plus 35 degrees in 14 seconds.
+- Most ships had hand-worked elevation gear, but the Barbette Mark III mounting on Barfleur had experimental Siemens electric gear which could elevate the guns from minus 7 degrees to plus 35 degrees in 14 seconds.
 Maximum elevation for this mounting was normally +15 degrees but +35 degrees could be achieved if a section of the shield was removed.
-However, only half charges could be fired at this elevation, converting the gun into a type of howitzer.
+However, only half charges could be fired at this elevation, converting the gun into a sort of a howitzer.